-ling of the special number of the gether unable to do much mores thans Signs, I had the opportunity of tak- the regular work.
+WE regret very much that we have. been unable to issue at least two or three extra numbers of the RECORD during the Conference, as we had ar-CORSCIANA, CORBET, AND JESTER. ranged to do so, and so announced, -During the time and after the sel- but the force of typesetters was caltoling of the special number of the gether unable to do much mores thans Signs, I had the opportunity of tak- the regular work.
 It was quite a dising some yearly subscriptions for the appointment to us as well as to manypaper, and also orders for some of our of our readers.
 We have done the good books.
-I gave some Bible read-best and and all we could, however, ings and made a good many mission- and we shall try to present in this and, ary visits. convinced, and several who have re- the proceedings of the conference.
-SAVOY.-Brother French came to ceived their letters intended to unite Another reason for our failure in this hold meetings, appointed to begin with the church yesterday, but the respect has been that the editor has there Sunday night, January 24.
+I gave some Bible read-best and all we could, however, ings and made a good many mission- and we shall try to present in this and Some new ones are future numbers readable reports of convinced, and several who have re-the proceedings of the conference.
+Sayoy.-Brother French came to ceived their letters intended to unite Another reason for our failure in this hold meetings, appointed to begin with the church yesterday, but the respect has been that the editor has there Sunday night, January 24.
 On cold weather and black mud prevented been busy early and late with the account of bad weather they did not our getting together.
-We could only work of the conference, and has been The Meetings were held in the Jester, where I stopped over night, the work on the RECORD, life out Christian church as the Methodists I had a visit with Ex-Lieutenant readers will be patient we will give and Baptists refused us the use of Governor Jester and another promi- them in the next number or two da The attendance was nent gentleman.
-I showed the line very full account, of the work acvery good, and after the first two or of prophecy-in Daniel 2; where we complished here to but out using any sow the seeds of eternal truth where-did.
-Men who attended church very good old hymn, ...Look for the Wayne ever God in His providence has placed little ordinarily, were present at al- marks."'
-The Governor seemed much us.
-From now until state conference most every service.
-Quite a number impressed.
-Brethren and sisters, .
-100 pail 15 ELISHA TAVLOR.
+We could only work of the conference, and has been At unable to give any help personally to The Meetings were held in the Jester, where I stopped over night, the work on the RECORD, If a our Christian church as the Methodists I had a visit with Ex-Lieutenant readers will be patient we will give and Baptists refused us the use of Governor Jester and another promit them in the next number for two fa The attendance was nent gentleman.
+I showed the line very full account of the work, acvery good, and after the first two or of prophecy in Daniel 27 where we complished the first two or of prophecy in Daniel 27 where we complished the first two or of prophecy in Daniel 27 where we braska with my family for Keene, prominent.
+October 15, I went to Arkansas to attend a local camp meeting ing advancement under the supervision ference with a membership of about at Newport.